Spenc3rB/uthp-tests/README.md

 - `production-ready`: Cleans up the UTHP tests, ensures all services are disabled, and sets the password to expire for the uthp user
 - `create-log-dir`: Creates a log directory for the test results (this is done automatically when you run the tests)

 It's easiest to run two terminals.
 One you have ssh'd into with an active session, and another for running remote tests, updates, and other commands.
+Each test references the hardware it should be connected to, so make sure to have the correct hardware connected to the UTHP.

 #### 4.1 Core tests: